SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/users-in-other-tenants.md

 **Management tenant permission**

-To enable a management tenant user to support users in other tenants, you need to provide the user with either the SUPPORT global permission or the SUPPORT inventory role (both READ and CHANGE).
+To enable a management tenant user to support users in other tenants, you need to provide the user with either the "Support" global permission or the "Support" inventory role (both READ and CHANGE).

-Using the SUPPORT inventory role, you can selectively assign support to particular users.
+Using the "Support" inventory role, you can selectively assign support to particular users.
 Create a group of the tenants that you want the user to support, then assign the inventory role to the user and the group as described in [Administration > Managing permissions > Assigning inventory roles to users](/guides/users-guide/administration#attach-inventory).

 **User-provided permission**